How much effluent storage do you need?

 • When and how much effluent can realistically be spread to pasture

-To get a basic idea of how much storage you’ll need for the size of your farm, click here to go to the storage calculator on the Dairy NZ website.
+To get a basic idea of how much effluent storage you’ll need for the size of your farm, click here to go to the storage calculator on the Dairy NZ website.
 Or if you’d like a more advanced report, Nevada has more sophisticated software on hand to produce a report for storage requirements that are specific to your region.

 Dairy effluent management shouldn’t be an excessively costly investment.
 The “nutrient” is sustainable, and Nevada can help you make the “management” sustainable too!